jsantorek/steamdeck-gw2-layout/README.md

 ### Basic Setup
 It should be possible to open Steam's controller configuration for Guild Wars 2 and search Community Layouts for "Simple&amp;Intuitive" authored by Vonsh on 14 January 2024.
 If search yields such entry, its enough to apply it, but this method reportedly does not always return any results, in which case do the following:
 1. Switch your Steam Deck to desktop mode: press [STEAM] button, select "Power" and "Switch to Desktop".
-2. Open internet browser, paste the following link to address bar: `steam://controllerconfig/1284210/3139116388/`, and press enter.
+2. Open internet browser, paste the following link to address bar: `steam://controllerconfig/1284210/3338357161/`, and press enter.
 A pop-up should appear asking if you want to start application - agreeing will open Steam's Guild Wars 2 Controler Settings - you need to apply this layout.

 You are done now!
 Layout works with game's default settings out of the box - no additional settings nor downloads are necessary.
 I believe it should be intuitive enough to learn it on your own pretty quickly, but you are free to go to [overview](#overiview) section to read on some tips and explanations.

 ### Optional: Installation of Icons
-1. Download latest `.tar.gz` release [here](https://github.com/jsantorek/steamdeck-gw2-layout/archive/refs/tags/1.0.0.tar.gz).
+1. Download `.tar.gz` asset for latest release [here](https://github.com/jsantorek/steamdeck-gw2-layout/releases/latest).
 2. Extract the archive and manually move its contents to `/home/deck/.steam/steam/steamapps` directory.
 Alternatively, to automate the process,  you can right-click in directory where file was downloaded, click "Open Terminal Here" option and copy-paste the following command there `tar xf steamdeck-gw2-layout-1.0.0.tar.gz --strip=1 --directory /home/deck/.steam/steam/steamapps`.
 3. If everything was done correctly, virtual menu's displayed on screen will now be using game's UI icons.